-You can issue the svcinfo lsmdiskextent <newmdiskname> command for each of the target MDisks to ensure that you are not just moving the over-utilization to another MDisk.
-Check that the VDisk that owns the set of extents to be moved, (see step 1 on page 213), does not already own a large set of extents on the target MDisk.
+You can issue the svcinfo lsmdiskextent newmdiskname command for each of the target MDisks to ensure that you are not just moving the over-utilization to another MDisk.
+Check that the VDisk that owns the set of extents to be moved does not already own a large set of extents on the target MDisk.